danielharrell/LectFall2015/Question.md

 have it; in another sense, and I think this is a more exact sense, I don't *have* the answer, because I *am* the answer.

-MyThis is one example, then, where lacking the answer means being the answer.
-Mention other pronouns being like "who", referring to personal pronouns.
-Mention seeming paradox but not real paradox.
-The answer is something
-I do, rather than something I find or make or even give, at least if "give" implies a separation of the answer from the giver.
+This is one example, then, where lacking the answer means being the answer.
+But something similar, I think, is happening in questions where no one has an answer.
+Take the question of my lecture: "what is a question?"
+And let us assume there is no expert on questions to consult, no Google search we could do, no answer "out there" to find, to put this question to rest.
+But what answer, then, could the question be asking for?
+This is where I think it makes a kind of sense to say that lacking the answer means being the answer.
+Or to try to make this more intelligible, and particular, when we ask a question that can become a question for all of us, before the conversation begins, say before a conversation, and it asks for an answer possessed by onat the answer is not something I find The answer is something I do, rather than something I find or make or even give, at least if "give" implies a separation of the answer from the giver.
 The answer, instead, is something I do, and it makes answering a question like answering a call or summons.
-(Bring up stuff from notes about heeding call.)It is something like this that am also the answer then, on this possibility, when I don't have the answer to On this possibility, then, we are also the answers to questions that can become questions for all of us, because being the answers to those questions is what it means for the answers to be possessed by none of us. when we encounter the kind of question that asks for an answer possessed by none of us, and can thus become a question for all of us, can become a question for *all* of us, not having the answers to
+(Bring up stuff from notes about heeding call.)It is something like this that am also the answer then, on this possibility, when I don't have the answer to On this possibility, then, we are also the answers to questions that can become questions for all of us, because being the answers to those questions is what it means for the answers to be possessed by none of us.

+MyMention other pronouns being like "who", referring to personal pronouns.
+Mention seeming paradox but not real paradox.  when we encounter the kind of question that asks for an answer possessed by none of us, and can thus become a question for all of us, can become a question for *all* of us, not having the answers to